aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/UsingTheNodejsWrapper.md

 await client.connect();
 ```

+The AwsMySQLClient and the AwsPgClient return a single connection.
+These clients follows the same **promise-based** API supported by MySQL2 and Node-Postgres.
+To learn more about the supported interfaces, see [UsingTheAwsClients](./UsingTheAwsClients.md).
+This wrapper also supports Connection Pool.
+To learn more about it, see [UsingTheConnectionPool](./UsingTheConnectionPool.md).

 ## Logging

 To enable logging when using the AWS Advanced NodeJS Wrapper, use the `LOG_LEVEL` environment variable.
 The log level can be set to one of the following values: `silent`, `error`, `warn`, `notice`, `http`, `timing`, `info`, `verbose`, or `silly`.